chaoss/wg-value/focus-areas/communal-value/contributor-recommendability.md

 # Contributor Recommendability

+### This metric is a release candidate.
+To comment on this metric please see Issue [161](https://github.com/chaoss/wg-value/issues/161).
+Following a comment period, this metric will be included in the next regular release.

 Question: How likely is it that you would recommend a community or project to other people?

 ## Description